Overview - Phishing Email

 • Update your computer and software.
 Install the latest patches and updates for your operating system and other software.

-Reporting a phishing or spam email helps ECU better protect all users.
-To report a suspected phishing email, please forward the message to phish@ecu.edu or submit a security concern to ITCS.
+• Report a phishing or spam email by forwarding the message to phish@ecu.edu or submit a security concern to ITCS.
 To learn more about phishing, visit the Federal Trade Commission.

 Protect ECU data by following this guidance when using your personally-owned computer for university business.